Sarah Yantakosol Gayer

 Leadership & Professional Service

 Sarah is a former Chair of the Admiralty and Maritime Law Committee of the American Bar Association’s Tort Trial & Insurance Practice Section.
-She has authored numerous articles on admiralty and maritime law and contributed the chapter on punitive damages under General Maritime Law in the Second Edition of Damages Recoverable in Maritime Matters.

 Speaking & Writing